tombetthauser/tomulator/README.md

 - `POST /api/tables/:tableName/rows` - Insert new row
 - `PUT /api/tables/:tableName/rows/:id` - Update row
 - `DELETE /api/tables/:tableName/rows/:id` - Delete row
+- `POST /api/tables/create` - Create new table

+## Table Creation Feature

+The application now includes a powerful table creation feature that allows you to:

+- **Create Custom Tables**: Design tables with any number of columns
+- **Flexible Data Types**: Support for all major PostgreSQL data types including:
+  - Numeric: INTEGER, BIGINT, SERIAL, NUMERIC, DECIMAL, REAL
+  - Text: TEXT, VARCHAR, CHAR
+  - Date/Time: TIMESTAMP, DATE, TIME
+  - Boolean: BOOLEAN
+  - JSON: JSON, JSONB
+  - UUID: UUID
+- **Column Constraints**: Set primary keys, nullable constraints, and default values
+- **Auto-increment**: Automatic ID generation for primary key columns
+- **Built-in Timestamps**: Automatic `created_at` column for all new tables

+### How to Use

+1. Click the **"+ Create New Table"** button from the main database manager
+2. Enter a table name (must start with a letter or underscore)
+3. Add columns with your desired data types and constraints
+4. Set primary key and nullable constraints as needed
+5. Submit to create the table in your database
+6. The new table will immediately appear in your table selection dropdown

+### Best Practices

+- Always include a primary key column (usually an ID)
+- Use SERIAL for auto-incrementing primary keys
+- Consider adding an `is_deleted` column for soft delete functionality
+- VARCHAR and CHAR columns require specifying a length
+- Primary key columns cannot be nullable

 ## Usage